Amarjeet2623/SmartHire/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details (if one is created, otherwise assume MIT).

 ## Contact 📧
-For questions or support, please reach out to [rgogra914@gmail.com](mailto:rgogra914@gmail.com).
+For questions or support, please reach out to [jeetamarkr133@gmail.com](mailto:jeetamarkr133@gmail.com).

 ---

-Made with ❤️ by @RahulGogra
+Made with ❤️ by @Amarjeet Kumar